Talcum Powder Lawsuit Loans

 Talcum Powder Lawsuit Settlement Funding

-In response to J&J’s controversial bankruptcy maneuver in October 2021, TriMark Legal Funding is limiting the amount of pre-settlement funding we can offer on J&J Talcum Powder lawsuits to $500.
+In response to J&J’s controversial bankruptcy maneuver in October 2021, TriMark Legal Funding temporarily suspended lawsuit funding on Talcum Powder lawsuits.

 On October 14, 2021 LTL Management LLC (a J&J subsidiary) filed for bankruptcy.